sap-tutorials/btp-dev-guidance/tutorials/deploy-to-kyma/deploy-to-kyma.md

     cds add xsuaa,hana --for production
     ```

+5. Install dependencies added by the `cds add` commands in the previous steps and build the `.jar` file to create the srv image:

+    ```bash
+    mvn clean install
+    ```

-5. Build the CAP Java image:
+6. Build the CAP Java image:

     ```bash
     pack build <your-container-registry>/incident-management-srv:<image-version> \